2024 NBA playoffs: Media coverage

-Linear television

 ABC, ESPN, TNT, and NBA TV broadcast the playoffs nationally in the United States.
 For the first time, TruTV simulcast or aired alternate broadcasts of select TNT games.
 Each team's regional broadcaster also televised local coverage of first-round games, with the exception of weekend games on ABC.

 As per the alternating rotation, ESPN/ABC had exclusive coverage of the Eastern Conference finals, while TNT had exclusive coverage of the Western Conference finals.
 ABC had exclusive coverage of the NBA Finals for the 22nd straight year.

-Streaming

 This was the first playoffs in which the streaming service Max had live access to TNT's games on its Bleacher Report Sports Add-on tier.
 NBA TV games were available on NBA League Pass as part of its normal streaming service for that channel.

 Sponsorship

 For the third straight year, the playoffs is officially known as the "2024 NBA Playoffs presented by Google Pixel".
 During the multiyear agreement with Google Pixel, this sponsorship provides the logo branding inside the venues and in official digital properties on-court, as well as commercial inventory during ABC, ESPN, TNT, and NBA TV's telecasts of the playoff games.